The cartridge razor expertly dances between performance and convenience when it comes to shaving.

 Able to withstand about 15 shaves per razor, the Mach 3 provides great value.

-As you will see in our guide below, one of the most important factors, in order to get a good shave, isn’t only the sharpness and quality of the blades, but your grip on the handle itself.
+As you will see in our guide below, one of the most critical factors to get a good shave isn’t only the sharpness and quality of the blades but your grip on the handle itself.

-This allows you to get a close shave in fewer passes – a key factor in order to reduce razor burn and redness.
+This allows you to get a close shave in fewer passes – a key factor in reducing razor burn and redness.

 Skin Guard + Lubrastrip